emirb42/ytvd/README.md

 ###################

-There are errors because of libraries, I won't fix it because It will keep bugging.
+There are errors because of libraries, I won't fix it because It will keep bugging (I have fixed it twice but after couple library updates new bugs appeared)
 This repository will just stand here for GUI.